Design System

-This project focuses on identifying user pain points, clarifying task requirements, and simplifying the existing workflow.
+This project focuses on identifying user pain points, clarifying task requirements, and simplifying the existing task flow.
 Through Task Flow Analysis, quantifying the number of steps, decisions, and UI transitions required to complete a task.

-As the UX designer at WITS, I owned the redesign of SaaS workflows based on client needs, uncovering friction points, refining task structures, and delivering a more intuitive, efficient, and scalable experience.
+As the UX designer at Wistron ITS (WITS), I owned the redesign of SaaS task flow based on client needs, uncovering friction points, refining task structures, and delivering a more intuitive, efficient, and scalable experience.

 2 weeks